shadril238/Kaggle-30DaysOfML/Day 12/readme.md

 # Day 12 of 30 Days of ML by #Kaggle

--First day of "Intro to Machine Learning" course.
+-First day of "Intermediate Machine Learning" course.

 # Topic-1 : Introduction